SoneThaya/Sprint-Challenge--JavaScript/README.md

 3. What is closure?

   Closures are used to enable data privacy.
 Enclosed variables are only in scope within the containing function.
-Can’t get data from an outside scope.
+Can’t get data from an outside scope. a closure gives you access to an outer function's scope from an inner function.

 4. Describe the four rules of the 'this' keyword.